Nationals vs. Phillies Player Props Betting Odds

-Lane Thomas and Nicholas Castellanos are two of the top players with prop bets available when the Washington Nationals and the Philadelphia Phillies square off at Citizens Bank Park on Friday (beginning at 6:05 PM ET).
+Bookmakers have set player props for Nicholas Castellanos, Lane Thomas and others when the Philadelphia Phillies host the Washington Nationals at Citizens Bank Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!